ktsenovv/restart-fexplorer/README.md

 <h1>:page_facing_up: Description <a href="#-restart-fexplorer" title="Go to Navigation">[↑]</a></h1>

-* This is a simple application for windows, which allows you to restart File Explorer with 1 click.
+* This is a portable application for windows, which allows you to restart File Explorer with just one click.

 * After restart of the File Explorer, application returns you to the directory where it is located.